 The Educational Settings section of this website provides advice and support to teachers and educators who wish to deliver their own K'NEX and Kid K'NEX sessions, in a wide range of educational settings.

-The K'NEX User Group maintains the list below of K'NEX Roadshows, who can assist you if this is your preferred approach.
+The K'NEX User Group maintains the list below of K'NEX Session providers, who can assist you if this is your preferred approach.

 The Imperial War Museum at Duxford near Cambridge puts K'NEX to good use in its technology teaching programme.
 Students build large-scale hangar models during the 'Structures' day, one of a range of sessions for schools.

 The Oxford Trust offer training to people who want to use K'NEX for science workshops, and have a kit loan service for people in Oxfordshire who would like to run educational K'NEX sessions for schools or family learning.
 They also deliver a variety of challenges using K'NEX to schools and other organisations in Oxfordshire, Buckinghamshire and Milton Keynes as well as often having K'NEX based activities in their Hands-On science gallery.